tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 **File:** [group_dynamics.ipynb](Activities/06-Stu_Groupby/Solved/group_dynamics.ipynb)

-Open the solution file,[group_dynamics.ipynb](Activities/06-Stu_Groupby/Solved/group_dynamics.ipynb), and complete a dry walk-through of the student activity solution, covering the following points:
+Open the solution file, [group_dynamics.ipynb](Activities/06-Stu_Groupby/Solved/group_dynamics.ipynb), and complete a dry walk-through of the student activity solution, covering the following points:

 * The `groupby` function can be used to group a DataFrame by a column.
 This allows data to be aggregated and summarized in groups rather than all at once.
 DataFrames can be grouped by a single column or multiple columns.